Madrid: Location

 Madrid lies in the centre of the Iberian peninsula on the southern Meseta Central, 60 km south of the Guadarrama mountain range and straddling the Jarama and Manzanares river sub-drainage basins, in the wider Tagus River catchment area.
-With an average altitude of 650 m, Madrid is the second highest capital of Europe (after Andorra la Vella).
-There is a considerable difference in altitude within the city proper ranging from the 700 m around Plaza de Castilla in the north of city to the 570 m around La China wastewater treatment plant on the Manzanares' riverbanks, near the latter's confluence with the Fuente Castellana thalweg in the south of the city.
-The Monte de El Pardo (a protected forested area covering over a quarter of the municipality) reaches its top altitude (843 m) on its perimeter, in the slopes surrounding El Pardo reservoir located at the north-western end of the municipality, in the Fuencarral-El Pardo district.
+With an average altitude of 650 m, Madrid is the second highest capital of Europe, after Andorra la Vella.
+The difference in altitude within the city proper ranges from the 700 m around Plaza de Castilla in the north of city to the 570 m around La China wastewater treatment plant on the Manzanares' riverbanks, near the latter's confluence with the Fuente Castellana thalweg in the south of the city.

+The Monte de El Pardo, a protected forested area covering over a quarter of the municipality, reaches its top altitude (843 m) on its perimeter, in the slopes surrounding El Pardo reservoir located at the north-western end of the municipality, in the Fuencarral-El Pardo district.